arminmoin/ML-Quadrat/README.md

 Once you import the projects into the workspace in the Eclipse IDE, you will get notified about a number of missing extensions, such as the Maven support in Eclipse (m2e) and the Eclipse Enterprise Java and Web Developers Tools, which can be installed through the Eclipse Marketplace.
 Please install them one by one.
 You will need to restart the Eclipse IDE after each installation.

-Finall, please go to Help -> Install New Software and install the following software through the default update site (e.g., http://download.eclipse.org/releases/2021-03): Under the Modeling category, select and install both MWE2 Language SDK and MWE2 Runtime SDK.
+Finall, please go to Help -> Install New Software and install the following software through the default update site (e.g., http://download.eclipse.org/releases/2021-03): Under the Modeling category, select and install the MWE2 Language SDK, MWE2 Runtime SDK and Xtext Complete SDK.

 #### Running the GenerateThingML.mwe2 workflow in the Eclipse IDE